Azure Serverless Monitoring

 Microsoft provides a service on the Azure Platform, where they will display issues regarding their resources.
 Moreover, it will offer you with insights into maintenance schedules, and what problems could affect the availability of their resources.
 The Azure Service Health dashboard is available through Help + Support, and it offers the following views:

 - Health Alerts

 In the Azure Portal, you can find the Azure Advisor, a service on the platform that can support you to follow the best practices for deployment in Azure.
 Moreover, the service analyses the current configuration of all your Azure resources, and based on that, create recommendations about them.
 Address the recommendations from within the Azure Advisor service.
 The service offers the following categories:

 - High Availability

-With the third party tool Serverless360, you can manage your composite cloud-native solution at one place.
+There are various third-party Azure monitoring tools, and one such is Serverless360, where you can manage your composite cloud-native solution at one place.
 The tool monitors your Azure integration services like Logic Apps, Functions, Event Hubs, Service Bus, and API endpoints.
 Furthermore, you can: